nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 We could obviously be much more granular with the expenditures towards business value.
 However, in this situation I was dealing with a department saddled with technical debt and support issues.
 My first goal was to keep things simple at first to highlight the support costs that were occurring, and help members of the business understand how much potential customer value was being drained away by fixes and code cleanups.

-Once that shift in perspective is accomplished it would make sense to bin the value adding activities in a more partitioned way for greater ROI analysis.
+Once that shift in perspective is accomplished it would make sense to then bin the value adding activities in a more partitioned way for deeper [ROI](https://www.investopedia.com/terms/r/returnoninvestment.asp) analysis.

 ### Story Point Analysis